klarabau/portfolio-ads/klarabaumeister-19029454-portfolio.md

 The following contents of the research plan have been made by me:
 - Introduction
-- Literature review
 - Formulation of the research question
 - Formulation of sub-questions (with Oscar)
 - Elaboration on sub-questions two, three and four
-- Re-writing sub-question 4, as we changed our approach after group members left
+- Minor changes in the elaboration of sub-question 4, as we changed our approach after group members left

 ### Research Paper
 My contributions to the research paper have been...
 The research paper can be found [here]().

 The following contributions to the research paper have been fully made by me:
+- Creation of file and structure
 - Abstract
 - Introduction
-- Creation of file and structure

 The following contributions to the research paper have been partly made by me:

 Furthermore, the references 1-8 have been found and researched by me.